 "Live as children of light, for light produces every kind of goodness and righteousness and truth.
 Try to learn what is pleasing to the Lord.
 Take no part in the fruitless works of darkness; rather expose them, for it is shameful even to mention the things done by them in secret; but everything exposed by the light becomes visible, for everything that becomes visible is light.
 Therefore, it says: "Awake, O sleeper, and arise from the dead, and Christ will give you light."
 Ephesians Chapter 5:8-14

 Martin Hill of DontWakeMeUp.org and Kenny Capell appeared on the "Truth About Trucking Live" Radio show with Allen & Donna Smith on August 7, 2014.
+James P. Lamb of SBTC joined the conversation also.
 The program can be heard and downloaded here.
 [Their facebook post on the program is here.]

 Check Out Legal Podcasts at Blog Talk Radio with Aubrey Allen Smith on BlogTalkRadio